assemble/grunt-assemble-sitemap/README.md

 ***

-_This file was generated on Sunday, October 20, 2013._
+_This file was generated on Friday, November 29, 2013._